hmcts/rpx-xui-webapp/README.md

 Run `yarn start:ng` to start up the UI.

+## API docs (Swagger UI)

+- Swagger UI is available on lower environments when the `feature.docsEnabled` flag is true and `environment` is not `production`.
+- Locally: ensure `config/local-development.json` is in place (includes `docsEnabled: true`), start the Node service (`yarn start:node`), then browse to `http://localhost:3000/api/docs`.
+- The raw OpenAPI document is served at `http://localhost:3000/api/docs/openapi.json`.

 ## Running unit tests

 Run `yarn test` to execute the unit tests on both the Angular and Node layers.
 Note that